codeheroics/pokemon-react/talk/presentation/slides-markdown.md

 --

-Which is cool, you know.

 We've covered the "learn once" part of the philosophy

-So.
-We've mastered React.
-And its ideas are cool!

-Wouldn't it be great if we were able to write native apps way?
+Wouldn't it be great to start working on the "write anywhere"? part?

 --

+### I wish I knew how to write mobile apps.

 I mean, REAL native apps, not embedded webviews.

 --

-It seems like a tough goal.

 Here's what I know about the native world:

 * No HTML
 * No CSS
 * C#, Objective-C or Swift
-* Views.
+* Views

 --